Thermoplastics in Transit Interiors – Weighing the Advantages

 Industry-Compliant Thermoplastics with Emphasis on the Environment

-The benefits of thermoplastics go beyond lightweighting.
-Interiors for aircraft, coach and city buses, trucks, and passenger rail cars require the use of flame retardant materials that meet smoke and toxicity standards.
-More specifically, all coach and city buses in the United States must meet the U.S. Department of Transportation Docket 90 safety specification for flame spread and smoke emissions.
+The benefits of thermoplastics go beyond light weighting.
+Interiors for aircraft, coach and city buses, trucks, and passenger rail cars require the use of FST (Flame Smoke and Toxicity) compliant materials.
+All coach and city buses in the United States must meet the U.S. Department of Transportation Docket 90 safety specification for flame spread and smoke emissions.
 Motor Vehicle Safety Standard 302 Fire Test requirements apply to interior trim parts used for trucks.
-One example of a material now commonly used for interior aircraft components and interior rail applications is amorphous polyetherimide (PEI).
-This superior thermoplastic material complies with flame, smoke, and toxicity standards while providing strength and aesthetic appeal Along with meeting compliance standards, PEI thermoplastics also resist damage caused by exposure to halogenated hydrocarbons, alcohols, and aqueous solutions.
-In addition, PEI thermoplastics resist warpage when exposed to heat for long durations because of a heat distortion temperature rating of 350o F.
+One example of a material now commonly used for interior aircraft components and interior rail applications is amorphous polyetherimide (PEI-Ultem) which complies with FST standards while providing strength and aesthetic appeal.
+Along with meeting compliance standards, PEI thermoplastics also resist damage caused by exposure to halogenated hydrocarbons, alcohols, and aqueous solutions.
+In addition, PEI thermoplastics resist warpage when exposed to heat for long durations because of a heat distortion temperature (HDT) rating of 350o F (176o C).

 The manufacturing process for fiberglass emits high levels of volatile organic compounds (VOCs).
 In contrast, the use of very long fiber-reinforced polypropylene (PP VLF) thermoplastic compounds reduces levels of VOCs to compliance with the open air and enclosed application specifications set by international legislation and automotive OEMs.
 In addition, the PP VLF thermoplastics meet or surpass standards for odor and fogging.